jcase069/presentations/content/blockchain/blockchain2.md

 Note:
 So what is blockchain doing in healthcare?

-In a word, hype.
 There is a great deal of hype.
 The Economist did a cover story on Blockchain applications, and featured healthcare as a major target for disruption.
 There have been multiple summits specifically for healthcare blockchain apps, including one here in Austin.
 Google "blockchain healthcare" and you get over 600K results.
-The ONC -- the Department of Health and Human Services' Office of the National Coordinator for Health Information Technology -- issued a whitepaper challenge on blockchain in healthcare and got 70 submissions, including the 15 winners which have now been published on their site.
+This year, the ONC -- the Department of Health and Human Services' Office of the National Coordinator for Health Information Technology -- issued a whitepaper challenge on blockchain in healthcare and got 70 submissions, including the 15 winners which have now been published on their site.